purdue-arc/arc_tutorials/snake_tutorial/docs/03_heading-controller.md

 ```bash
 rosnode list
 ```
-You will see your node, `snake-heading-controller` in the list of running nodes!
+You will see your node, `snake_heading_controller` in the list of running nodes!

 Feel free to try changing the name of the node or removing the `spin` command to see what it does.